 IRAs are subject to the required minimum distributions and early distribution tax applicable to 403(b) plans.
 However, unlike 403(b) plans, the exception that applies to the early distribution tax if you retire in or after the year you attain age 55 does NOT apply to IRAs.
 In other words, unless you use some of the other available exceptions, there is a 10% early distribution penalty for distributions taken prior to the attainment of age 59 1⁄2.
-In addition, if you work past age 72 in 2022 or 73 in 2023, you are permitted to defer your first 403(b) minimum required distribution until April 1 following the year of your retirement; for an IRA, the first distribution must be taken after attainment of age 72 in 2022 or 73 in 2023, regardless of employment status.
+In addition, if you work past age 73, you are permitted to defer your first 403(b) minimum required distribution until April 1 following the year of your retirement; for an IRA, the first distribution must be taken after attainment of age 73, regardless of employment status.